-As you are aware, COVID - 19 is widely spreading across the country, rising beyond 1400 positive cases in the 10th week.
+As you are aware, COVID - 19 is widely spreading across the country, rising beyond 375000 positive cases in the 21^{st} week.
 In order to manage and contain the spread of COVID - 19 any further, both Centre and State Government and associated departments have come out with Guidelines to be adopted across the country and in each state.

 This book is a compilation of instructions issued by Ministry of Health & Family Welfare, National Centre for Disease Control & Indian Council of Medical Research of the Government of India and instructions issued by Public Health Department and Medical Education and Drugs Department of Government of Maharashtra.
+All the information provided in this Compendium is available in publicly available sources.